by Jay Beale

 Q: Would you like to download and install updated rpms?

-(Module: File Permissions)
+A: N(Module: File Permissions)

 Now we'll audit file permissions.
 If you're an advanced user, you may use the general permissions audit.
 This audit, adapted from a SANS document, restricts permissions on many binaries.
 Most people should choose N here.